alanbchristie/PySimple/README.md

 demonstrating Docker.

 You should be able to build and run the containerised app using any suitably equipped Docker host.
-I used a `Mac` and Docker community edition `v20.10.0`.
+I used a `Mac` and Docker `20.10.11`.

 ## Building
 Build and tag the image...